Elvetham Heath Primary School Curriculum Statement

 The Elvetham Heath Primary School vision states that our learning community is positive and supportive and we apply this ethos to planning and delivering our curriculum.

 To find out how our curriculum complies with the Equalities Act please see our Equalities Policy.
-Please visit our SEND page for more information on how we make our curriculum accessible for those with disabilities or special educational needs.
+Please follow the link to the Special Educational Needs and Disability Regulations 2014 for more information on how we make our curriculum accessible for those with disabilities or special educational needs.